-Section 3.2 The Provider/Pharmacy Directory: Your guide to all the providers in the plan's network
+Section 3.2 Provider/Pharmacy Directory

-The Provider/Pharmacy Directory lists our current network providers and durable medical equipment suppliers.
-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+The Provider/Pharmacy Directory lists our current network providers, durable medical equipment suppliers, and pharmacies.
+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, pharmacies hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.